andrew/ultimate-awesome/README.md

 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
+- [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-bikeprojects](https://github.com/mltbnz/awesome-bikeprojects) - A curated list of awesome projects around the bicycle 🚲.
 - [freebies-hub](https://github.com/zcraber/freebies-hub) - Curated list of some super-useful but not-so-popular websites which offer FREE images, vectors, videos, music, templates etc.
 - [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.